Camel Shopping In A Traditional Way

 After having spent good amount of time visiting Luxor, Aswan & Abu Simbel in southern Egypt, it was time for what I love to do during travel - going off-beaten path.
 With some search and enquiry, I decided to go to Daraw, a village near Aswan, famous for its camel market.
-I learnt that camels are brought from as far as Sudan and sold here and the market is in existence for many years.
+I learned that camels are brought from as far as Sudan and sold here and the market is in existence for many years.
 Enquiring at the reception and the hotel travel desk, I came to know that it is better to take a bus there; no cabs come to Daraw.

 So dawned my day with an excitement.
 I took a luxurious highway bus which passes through the village.
 I had to walk for a long distance from the bus stop; don’t remember if it was 2 or 3 km; not that it mattered.
 I was in a place where time has come to a stand still.
 I was walking on a dirt road with old mud houses on both sides, with wild bushes here and there.
 A Chevrolet Jeep carrying a man with a mobile phone zipped past to announce the existence of modern life in the otherwise ancient village.
 Along the way, I watched in awe, men traveling on donkeys, camels tied and carried in Jeeps and fertile fields.